-Never Let You Go by Patricia Storms Celebrates the Special Bond Between Parent and Child
+Never Let You Go by Patricia Storms Celebrates a Special Bond

 I’ll be honest, I completely underestimated Never Let You Go when I first viewed the cover art.
 I assumed (wrongly) that it would be a treacly story about a mother’s love for her child.
 When I took time to carefully read the story and appreciate the playful illustrations, I discovered that this is indeed a special picture book that will be treasured by children and their adult caregivers.